DavidDock/bodyweight-home-fitness/README.md

 ![Footer](assets/media/footer.jpg)

-The footer is large, visible and responsive to all devises, heping with simple navigation.
-I have included a hover toggle to the links in improve ux.
+The footer is large, visible and responsive to all devices, heping with simple navigation.
+I have included a hover toggle to the links to improve UX`.
 These icons were imported from font awesome using Javascript at the bottom of the page.

 ## **Anchor tags**
  I wanted to keep the tages in keeping with the website but visible for users so the default style was removed but the link is highlighed by bold font.
 The only exeption to this was in the contact response page where the social medial links needed an underline text decoration to help with highlighting the link.

  ## **Home Page**

  I opted for a subtle but stylish home page so not to overwhelm and provide intriuge for the user, with a artistic image and 3 motivaional quotes.
-With the easy to access nav bar it helps the user quickly click onto a subject they are inertested in and provide a great start to the websites journey.... intoduction, motivation, workouts/exercise, contact.
+With the easy to access nav bar it helps the user quickly click onto a subject they are inertested in and provide a great start to their websites journey.... intoduction-motivation-workouts/exercise-contact.

  ## **Motivation Page**